-The ghost train is an integral part of railroad lore, and has even seeped into general consciousness.
-Numerous books, films, and even a few toys, have kept ghost trains and haunted railways in the public's imagination.
+The ghost train is an integral part of railroad lore, and has even seeped into the general consciousness.
+Numerous books, films, and even toys, have kept ghost trains and haunted railways in the public's imagination.
 From the early days of steam locomotives, to today's bullet trains, there have always been tales of spectral trains on long vanished tracks, haunted locomotives and signal-boxes, jinxed trains, and phantom reenactments of long ago disasters.

 Some of the stories are folklore, while others seem to be a bit more unexplainable.
 Many of the underground subway systems and railroad tunnels around the world have their own stories of ghosts and strange events.
 The combination of rail travel, and the fear of dark places underneath the earth combine into numerous legends of haunts.

 During the heyday of railroad travel, many legends of hauntings were associated with trains and railroad yards.
 Many tales of supernatural phenomena came as a result of the actual work on the tunnels to allow the railroad access.
 A train is a machine, an inanimate object.
 Even for those that believe in ghosts it is a bit difficult to understand why something like a train would still run occasionally on overgrown tracks, although the item in question was broken up long ago.

 Perhaps it is the people who ran the trains long ago who are returning, and bringing the locomotives they worked on back with them.
 Or it could be it is just what is referred to as a a residual haunting, like a flickering image on a screen replaying like a tape loop of a past event over and over again.